KWB-R/pubs/content/publication/rn-186/index.md

 +++
-title = "Identification of sources, pathways into a well and prevention from the risk of having pathogens entering abstraction wells" date = 2009-01-01 authors = ["Ingeborg Graeber", "Hella Schwarzmüller"] publication_types = ["4"] abstract = "" selected = false
+title = "Identification of sources, pathways into a well and prevention from the risk of having pathogens entering abstraction wells" date = 2009-01-01 authors = ["Ingeborg Graeber", "Hella Schwarzmueller"] publication_types = ["4"] abstract = "" selected = false